Instructions Governing The Specialty Exams

 A: Answers to the examination questions should be given in terms of substantive law as it exists on the day of the examination.
 All recent developments are fair game.
 Assume that the exam contains a logical question and answer under that assumption.
-If you discover any typos or question content errors, please let your proctor know.

 EXAM OPEN BOOK MATERIALS